jimlindybner/github-pages/README.md

-# github-pages
+# GitHub Pages Sample

-a sample repo for using GitHub Pages
+This is a sample of how to use GitHub Pagesto host a static website.